-Below are brief descriptions of the major changes in the proposed amendments to UCIOA.
-Revisions that are only stylistic or are intended only to clarify the meaning of the existing statutory text are not included in this memo.
-This memo does not discuss the Drafting Committee's proposed amendments to Comments.
-Additional information and explanation of the proposed amendments and comments are included in Reporter's Notes in the draft.
+Below are brief descriptions of the major changes in the draft, which the Chair and the Reporter will use for a guide for our discussion at today's meeting.
+Revisions that are only stylistic or are intended only to clarify the meaning of the existing statutory text are not included.